idblr/idblr/content/authors/idblr/_index.md

 ---
 authors:
 - idblr
-bio: I'm a spatial statistician & environmental epidemiologist who primarily codes in [R](https://cran.r-project.org/). *All content is my own and does not represent my employer*. he/him/his
+bio: I'm a spatial statistician & environmental epidemiologist who primarily codes in [R](https://cran.r-project.org/) *All content is my own and does not represent my employer • he/him/his*
 education:
   courses:
   - course: PhD in Environmental Health Sciences